wix/stylable/site/docs/guides/stylable-component-best-practices.md

 ```

 > **Note**:
-> In the future, we may implement stylable formatters to help minimize the amount of colors needed in a color scheme:
+> In the future, we may implement **Stylable** formatters to help minimize the amount of colors needed in a color scheme:
 > ```css
 > .options {
 >    background: darker(value(color1), 0.5);